 Our attention span is short, so get to the point.

 The unfortunate reality is that our generation's attention span is minuscule.
 With TikTok (the bane of many a boomer’s existence) and incredibly fast automation in our everyday lives, buying time with consumers or candidates is difficult.
 Just a few seconds and poof, gone.

 These platforms, for better or for worse, have forced younger generations to process information at a much quicker pace.
 And when the information is not interesting enough we are more likely to move on and forget about the experience.

 When short-form video content only has less than eight seconds to interest a young viewer before moving on, employers are going to see the exact same reaction from candidates.
 Applications and the process for candidates to find an application is simply too long and cumbersome.
 If you are going to display a table at the front of the store for the convenience of a potential customer to become a candidate, that convenience needs to follow throughout the entire hiring experience.

 This is how it should look:

-A 24/7, conversational AI assistant which allows candidates to use text to apply and quickly set up interviews.
+Conversational software powered by an assistant which allows candidates to use text to apply and quickly set up interviews, 24/7.
 There are plenty of high-volume roles in which the process can and needs to be fully automated, but without conversational AI the process will feel segmented and slow to candidates (with plenty of checkpoints for major dropoff).
 Love or hate Gen Z (trust me, we don’t mind) this is what we want in a hiring experience.
 High touch, modern, and fast.
 Really fast.
 Allowing them to start and make a difference in your business as soon as possible.